 top of page

-Consider a Spectrum of Breaks for Autistic Students
+Different Types of Breaks for Autistic Students

 As the school year moves forward, I find myself thinking about the word break.
 It is a word that shows up in classrooms, IEPs, and behavior plans, yet it is rarely examined closely.
 We talk about breaks as if they are one thing: A pause.
 A reward.
 A moment away from work.
 But when you respectfully try to understand Autistic students, it becomes clear that breaks are not interchangeable.
 A break that supports one child’s nervous system may dysregulate another.
 And a break that